apolo49/before-the-start-dnd-campaign-notes/content/DM Notes/Story/Prologue/Session -1 - Beyond Journey's End.md

 # Story
 The party celebrates the end of the struggle they had been facing for countless days, adventuring across the lands of the [[Stormshroud Legion]].
 As they begin to celebrate, [[Decimus]], one of the members of the [[Solaris Vanguard]] (the secret society emulating the practices of the old nation of [[Solara]]), tells them stories of the forgotten nation, in which [[Aelius]] happily divulges.
 They then retreat to their chambers to sleep.

 They awake to see the camp deserted.
 This desertion is not typical of The Solaris Vanguard, as it is not a part of the virtue of hospitality honoured by the nation of Solara, thusly Aelius is shocked.
-On the floor is a circle of the [[Elements]], a symbol distrusted by the [[Solari (Culture)|Solari]] as recounted by Aelius.
+On the floor is a circle of the [[Elements]], a symbol distrusted by the [[Setting/Cultures/Solari|Solari]] as recounted by Aelius.

 The party proceeds to stand in their places, [[Thandoril Sunfire|Thandoril]] follows suit.
 Once this happens the circle begins to emanate a strange light and the sun begins to be eclipsed by the moon.
 A beam of light envelops the elementals and the [[Third Convergence]] takes place, sending the party back in time to just before the [[Second Convergence]].